wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Newtonian Mechanics.md

 Forms like Lagrangian and Hamiltonian mechanics offer powerful alternative formulations of Newtonian mechanics based on principles of energy conservation and variational calculus.
 These are abstract formulations that extend the basic Newtonian framework to more complex or constrained systems and provide deeper insights into the principles of dynamics.
 ###### Physical Laws as Mathematical Equations:
 The environment encapsulates physical laws in the form of mathematical equations, such as Newton’s laws of motion (`F = ma` for the second law) and the universal law of gravitation.
 These equations govern how physical quantities are related and how they evolve over time.
-## The Fundamental [[Analysis#The Objects that Model the Subject Under Study|Abstract Mathematical Object]] in Newtonian/Classical Mechanics
+## The Fundamental [[Dynamics Analysis#The Objects that Model the Subject Under Study|Abstract Mathematical Object]] in Newtonian/Classical Mechanics
 ### A [[Points|Point]]
 The point is the fundamental abstract object of Newtonian/Classical Mechanics.
 The most fundamental relationship - "this" (i.e. the point) relative to "that" (i.e. all that is **not** the point).